 Organizers: Sean Carroll, Jenann Ismael

-Logistical services: Jacob Lettie, Danielle Stout
+Logistical services: Quinn Broussard, Danielle Stout

 Contact us for more information.